 Giaradia Causing Diarrhea

-Dogs can also become infected with Giardia, which is not a worm but a parasitic species that causes intestinal infection.
-Some dogs may not even have symptoms, such as diarrhea, while being infected with Giardia.
-If you suspect an illness and your dog is not having any obvious symptoms, take note of normal daily activity and eating habits.
-The feeding form of Giardia remains in the infected dog’s intestines while the cystic form of Giardia is passed through the dog’s feces.
+Dog infections can occur from Giardia.
+This parasitic species infects the intestines.
+Some dogs show no symptoms while infected with Giardia.
+If you suspect an illness and your dog is not having symptoms, track normal daily activity and eating habits.
+The feeding form of Giardia remains in the infected dog’s intestines.
+Cystic form of Giardia is passed through the dog’s feces.
 This cystic form can infect any dog that ingests, licks, or sniffs the feces.
-The parasite may also be transferred through infected water.
+Common transfer of the parasite occurs through water.

 Precautions for Parasites and Infection

-- 1. Infected dogs should be secluded from other pets, especially cats and dogs since they are easily susceptible to getting parasites.
+- Seclude infected dogs from other pets, especially cats and dogs since they are susceptible to parasites.

-- 3. If your dog has loose stools inside your home immediately clean the feces and sanitize the area with a proper disinfectant cleaning solution.
+- If your dog has loose stools in your home immediately clean the feces and sanitize the area with a proper disinfectant cleaning solution.

-- 4. Dispose of the feces so no other humans or animals can come in contact with the parasites and infection.
+- Dispose of the feces so no human or animal contacts the parasites and infection.

-- 5. Change your dog’s water regularly so the water cannot become contaminated.
+- Change your dog’s water regularly to reduce the chances of contaminated water.

-Immediately visit your veterinarian if you think your dog may have a parasite or infection.
-A de-wormer or antibiotic may be prescribed and then regular heartworm medicine may be suggested.
+Immediately visit your veterinarian if your dog has a parasite or infection.
+A de-wormer or antibiotic may be prescribed and regular heartworm medicine may be suggested.

 What Diarrhea Can Tell You

-The color, texture, frequency, and odor of your dog’s diarrhea all say a lot about what’s going on.
-Red and black feces can indicate bleeding in the lower and upper GI tract respectively.
-Watery, yellow, gray or green feces may indicate digestion happening too quickly.
-If the feces have a distinct smell of a certain food then this may also indicate quick digestion.
-Beige shades may indicate a lack of bile.
+The color, texture, frequency, and odor of your dog’s diarrhea says a lot.
+Earlier we discussed color as an indicator of what is happening in your dog’s digestive system.
+In addition, red and black feces can indicate bleeding in the lower/upper GI tract respectively.
+However, watery, yellow, gray, or green feces may indicate quick digestion.
+In addition, if a distinct smell of a certain food is present, this may also indicate quick digestion.
+Also, beige shades may indicate a lack of bile.
 Bile is produced by the liver and stored in the gallbladder.
 It aids in digestion by helping break down fats into fatty acids.
-Foamy stools may indicate a bacterial infection while shiny or oily stools may indicate mal-absorption.
+However, foamy stools may indicate a bacterial infection while shiny or oily stools may indicate mal-absorption.